-Arithmetic coding maps an input string of data symbols to a code the string in such a way that the original data can be recovered from the code string i.e. it is a form of lossless data compression.
-Arithmetic coding has been widely used in data compression [18],[10],[3],[4].
+Arithmetic coding maps an input string of data symbols to a code string in such a way that the original data can be recovered from the code string, i.e. it is a form of lossless data compression.
+Arithmetic coding has been widely used in data compression [4-7].
 This type of coding can encode a sequence from the source at a rate very close to the entropy rate.
-Arithmetic coding can be easily used in conjunction with sophisticated probability models.
-The disadvantage of arithmetic coding is its relatively high computational complexity.